Scarf complexes of graphs and their powers: The Scarf complex of edge ideals of graphs

 \begin{example} If $I=(xy, yz, uv)$ is the edge ideal of a disconnected graph $G$ on the left, then $\Taylor(I)$ and $\Scarf(I)$ coincide as the simplex on the right.
 Another way to see this is by \cref{l:join}, which tells us that $\Scarf(I)$ is the join of $\Scarf((xy,yz))$ (an edge) and $\Scarf((uv))$ (a point).

 \end{example}

 For a face $\sigma \in \Taylor(I)$ and an edge $e$ of $G$ (or minimal generator $e$ of $I$), we write $e \in \sigma$ if $e$ is among the vertices appearing in $\sigma$.
 We shall often make use of the notion of distances between edges of graphs and labels in Taylor complexes.
+To do so, we define a \textit{path} from an edge $e$ to an edge $e'$ as a path connecting a vertex in $e$ to a vertex in $e'$.

 \begin{definition}[{\bf Distance}] Let $G$ be a graph, let $e, e' \in E(G)$, and let $\sigma\in \Taylor(G)$.
 Then the {\bf distance} between $e$ and $e'$, and between $\sigma$ and $e'$ are defined, respectively, as and